INTEGRATIVE KUNDALINI YOGA

 In Integrative Kundalini Yoga, one of the most important benefits is maintaining a healthy body via an aligned and flexible spine.
 The yogis say that "youth is determined by the flexibility of your spine."
 Low back pain and upper back stress are some of the most common health complaints of adults.

-The best way to avoid backaches is to take care of your spine on a daily basis.
+The best way to avoid backaches is to take care of your spine daily.
 There are no quick fixes for back pain, but Integrative Kundalini Yoga exercise sets are an effective maintenance program.

-Practice a minimum of 12 minutes daily on a regular basis.
+Practice a minimum of 12 minutes daily regularly.

 How does this all fit together

-The breath pattern used in Integrative Kundalini Yoga has an effect on the Autonomic Nervous System (ANS).
+The breath pattern used in Integrative Kundalini Yoga affects the Autonomic Nervous System (ANS).
 If you are breathing from the Chest, or from the Thoracic-stress-breath, or Thoracic-outlet diaphragm we are going to get what is known as the sympathetic or the fight-or-flight breath pattern; and if it is from the Respiratory diaphragm, or Abdominal, we will get the relaxation or the parasympathetic pattern.

 2. Pelvic-Floor diaphragm